Our B&B is a hidden gem, surrounded by enchanting places, full of charm, beauty and mystery.

 Verdi Square, also known as Piazza Massimo, is today the nerve centre of tourism and nightlife in Palermo.

 A few steps from the shopping streets and Piazza Castelnuovo – home of the prestigious Politeama Theatre – you will find yourself among Art Nouveau buildings and the scents coming from the typical cuisine that populate the area, with the Capo district on one side and La Loggia on the other.

-Overlooking Piazza Verdi are the large columns and bronze lions of the splendid Teatro Massimo, one of the largest in Europe.
+Overlooking Piazza Verdi are the large columns and bronze lions of the splendid Massimo Theatre, one of the largest in Europe.
 This theatre hosts important theatrical performances and has also been the set of important masterpieces of cinema such as Francis Ford Coppola’s The Godfather.